datastructures-js/linked-list/README.md

 ```

 ### .insertFirst(value)
 inserts a node at the beginning of the list.
-Returns the inserted node (the head).

 <table>
  <tr>